innerocket/innerocket/docs/CONTRIBUTING.md

 5. Ensure all lint and format checks pass
 6. Keep pull requests focused and atomic

+### Merge Strategy

+This project primarily uses **Squash and merge** for pull requests to maintain a clean commit history.
+Regular merge may be used when preserving individual commits is important.

 ### Pull Request Template

 Your PR should include: